jbcroom/DS6306HomeworkRepo/README.md

 - HW2 - contains the homework 2 requirements and outputs

-- HW3 - contains the homework 3 requiremetns and outputs.
+- HW3 - contains the homework 3 requirements and outputs.
 NOTE: This homework leveraged the fivethirtyeight R packages and datasets

+- HW4 - contains the homework 4 requirements and outputs.

+- HW5 - contains the homework 5 requirements and outputs.